therealizzi/earworm/README.md

 In the beginning, each of the team members focused exclusively on back-end execution with their respective APIs.
 Once Bryan had the Materialize front-end setup and the basic JS was working, the team members took turns tweaking and enhancing the UI.

+The last step was to ensure a "production grade" launch of the technology.
+We did this by taking turns and performing a series of front-end user-tests and back-end code reviews (error-checking, bug-fixes, and finalized coding notations).

  --------------------------------------------------------------------------------------------------------------------------------------

 <strong>5.
 TECHNICAL OVERVIEW</strong>